 - Your Twitter profile image will display at a 1:1 ratio, so make sure to upload a square image.

 - You can optimize your web content with an assortment of Twitter cards, which format your content in different ways.

 - Summary cards pair your image with a large, clickable image that leads to your site.
 Learn more about the different types of Twitter cards and how to use them on Twitter’s card types page.

 - Twitter allows up to four images per tweet.
 Get more content in front of your followers by adding multiple images, which Twitter will then organize into a collage.
-Or make your own collage and send it into the Twitterverse.
+Or make your own using our Twitter templates and send it into the Twitterverse.